-When diving into the BBQ or meat smoking world it is important you learn a thing or two about the different types of steak, their origins, and differences.
+When diving into BBQ or meat smoking, it is important you learn about the different types of steak.

-This can help you cook better and avoid awkward conversations at the table.
+This can help you cook better and avoid awkward conversations at the dinner table.

 On this edition of ‘meat vs meat’ I will be looking at ribeye vs filet mignon.

-I can confirm to you these are two totally different cuts of meat.
+I know these are two totally different cuts of meat.

-These types of steak are delicious and luxurious but made from entirely different types of beef.
+Both types of steak are delicious and luxurious but come from entirely different parts of the cow.